 Parking garage allocation an important management decision for condos

-Depending on where it is located and how many spaces it has, a condo parking garage can “bring a lot of coin into a building annually” to quote an article in The Cooperator New York recently.
+Depending on location and size, a condo parking garage can “bring a lot of coin into a building annually” to quote an article in The Cooperator New York recently.
 The article talks about the choices to make around managing parking garage allocation and facilities for co-op and condo buildings in larger centers.
-Not only is it a matter of deciding to manage it themselves or outsource it, but it’s also an issue of how to allocate the spaces to the residents of the building.
-Each situation is different and the demand for parking around the building has a huge impact on those decisions as well as the potential revenue.
+First of all, it is a matter of deciding to manage it themselves or outsource it.
+It’s also an issue of how to allocate the spaces to the residents of the building.
+Each situation is different.
+The demand for parking around the building has a significant impact on those decisions as well as the potential revenue.

-Proper management is essential because some parking garages can be significant sources of revenue, with the article suggesting a “range from thousands to millions, depending upon the facility’s size and location.”
-A Financial Post article in 2015 spoke of the value of parking spaces rising faster than condo prices during a somewhat down market in Toronto.
+Proper management is essential as some parking garages can be significant sources of revenue.
+The article suggests a “range from thousands to millions, depending on the facility’s size and location.”
+A Financial Post article in 2015 spoke of the value of parking spaces rising faster than condo prices.
+This is during a somewhat down market in Toronto.
 They cite parking spots sold in 2007 at $27,500 and $35,000 being sold eight years later for over $51,000 and $69,000.
-More recently, an article on dnainfo.com reported on a parking spot on Union Street in Brooklyn being priced at $300,000 (plus $240 monthly maintenance and $51 monthly taxes).
-While it seems like a high price tag, the article talks about the view of the parking spot as an asset and cites the $80,000 price tag on a spot in the same garage only 4 years ago.
+More recently, an article on dnainfo.com reported on a parking spot on Union Street.
+The price for a space in Brooklyn was at $300,000 (plus $240 monthly maintenance and $51 monthly taxes).
+While it seems like a high price tag, the article talks about the view of the parking spot considered as an asset.
+It also cited the $80,000 price tag on a spot in the same garage only four years ago.

 Not all parking garages have the potential to as a $300,000 price point (or a $27,500 one for that matter).
-But they all have value which needs to be appropriately managed.
-For many condos, the spaces are available for residents and there is little demand for them beyond that.
+Managing spaces appropriately, regardless of their value is essential.
+For many condos, the spaces are available for residents.
+There is little demand for them beyond that.
 Other buildings might look at a shared parking model to optimize parking garage allocation.
-In a previous blog, we provided some examples of how profits can be uncovered with shared parking for lots or garages, even in less high demand scenarios.
-Many organizations use a virtual lot system to manage and track their parking allocations and the key is having a parking management system that makes that a simple task.
+In a previous blog, we provided examples of how to uncover profits with shared parking for lots or garages.
+This is even in less high demand scenarios.
+Many organizations use a virtual lot system to manage and track their parking allocations.
+The key is having a parking management system that makes that a simple task.

 Read the full article in The Cooperator New York here.